 The Teeter EP-560 like other inversion tables will stretch and release the tension from muscles around your spine.
 However, inversion therapy can offer other benefits besides pain relief.
 Such as improving blood circulation, reducing stress, increasing your flexibility, reducing the need for surgery, and more.

 Improve YourSpine Health

 One of the most common reasons for back pain is because the spine is out of alignment.
 If you are not maintaining good posture throughout your day?
 That will add stress to your spine when it’s not aligned properly.

 Manipulation of the spine from a chiropractor is often used to help you relieve compression on your spine.
 This will ultimately lead to better spine health over time.
 Inversion therapy from an inversion table will do a similar approach.
 An inversion table will delicately invert your body downward, allowing for gentle stretching from the pull of gravity.

 There are several people who live with chronic back pain, like me.
 Some will rely on prescription and over the counter medication to find relief.
 I currently use pain meds, a recumbent bike and do yoga.
 That combination is what works for me for the time being.

 There have been several studies on the effectiveness of inversion therapy.
-In the past, I have used an inversion table for inversion therapy.
+In the past, I have used several inversion tables for inversion therapy.
+I have also used the Teeter EP-560 many times.
 It felt great and it really reduced my back pain.
 The only thing is the pain relief did not last which is typical when it comes to inversion therapy.
 I was using someone else’s inversion table.
 So, I could not have frequent inversion sessions.
 That is key when it comes to inversion therapy.

 Inversion therapy is a form of spinal traction which decompresses the spine.
 When the spine is decompressed it can release the pressure on the nerves that are causing the pain.
 Frequent sessions will produce the best results for pain relief.
 Reducing your pain will also reduce the need to take pain medication.